 Sample courses include:

-The curriculum requires 53 credits beyond the general education credits (34 credits) and the major requirements (33 credits) that can be satisfied with applied professional and additional arts and sciences credit.
+The curriculum requires 53 credits beyond the general education credits and the major requirements that can be satisfied with applied professional and additional arts and sciences credit.

-Evaluate the role of DIME in military operations (diplomatic, information, military, economics, cultural/social).
+Evaluate the elements of DIME in national power and military operations (diplomatic, information, military, and economic).

 Evaluate decision-making in an ethical dilemma.